Terra-Flux/PolyRL/REPRODUCE.md

 ...
 ```

-Use `Ctrl+C` to stop a rollout worker when it is still generating responses; the rollout manager will automatically migrate requests to remaining workers.
+Use `Ctrl+C` to stop a rollout worker **when it is still generating responses**; the rollout manager will automatically migrate requests to remaining workers.

 > **IMPORTANT:** This version of FluidRL cannot handle zero rollout workers; that support is planned for v0.1.0.